georgenizharadze/Data-visualization-with-D3/README.md

 Feedback2:

 _I like the interactivity by seasons and the way you have broken data by tender rounds.
-You may want to crystallize the key message, the key takeaway, more effectively._
+You may want to crystallize the main idea, the key takeaway, more effectively._

 Feedback 3: